 How SBCA and Habitat are Disrupting the Housing Crisis

-Imagine standing on the National Mall, looking past the Washington Monument to see a home that wasn't there yesterday.
-This isn't a temporary exhibit; it's a masterclass in what affordable housing can be.
-Together with the Structural Building Components Association (SBCA), we set out to prove that we can build faster, smarter, and more affordably.
-Using precision-manufactured components, our teams erected a full structure in just 10 hours, a feat that normally takes weeks of field framing.
+Our partners at Structural Building Components Association (SBCA) built the home using precision manufactured components right in the heart of Washington, D.C, a feat that normally takes weeks of field framing.
 According to Sean Shields, SBCA's Director of Marketing, this methodology allows a single crew to frame two-and-a-half houses in the time it usually takes to build one.
 That kind of efficiency directly tackles the labor constraints that often stall affordable housing projects across the country.

 A Story of Bravery and Commitment